Mindasteris/gaminghub-custom-project-website/README.md

 # Instructions

-1. When you download this project: In the project directory run CMD command: composer update (composer must be installed globally on your windows machine before command: "composer update" would work).
+1. When you download this project: In the project directory run CMD command: "composer update" (composer must be installed globally on your windows machine before command composer update would work).

 Get Composer: https://getcomposer.org/